github432/1st-repository/README.md

 1st-repository
 ==============
-i am a coding enthusiast.willing to create software of my own.
+i am a coding enthusiast.willing to create software and wanted to be an innovator.